donkeyrat/MapMayhem/README.md

 ## How To Use

 Check the Maps menu and go to the next page, and boom, new maps!
 They can be found in the Main tab.
-There are also a few new Simulation maps.
+There are also numerous new Simulation maps.

 ## Changelog